MapBBCode/mapbbcode.github.io/guide.md

 To include an already drawn map from MapBBCode Share, click the "Upload" button without drawing anything.
 There will be an input field where you paste the browsing link to your map.
 If that link checks out, its code will be included in a post.
 Alternatively you can just write a `[mapid]` code by hand.

-That concludes the guide.
 If you still have questions, please refer to the [FAQ page](faq.html).

 <script>
 var mapBB = new MapBBCode({